packetracer/lunch/README.md

 If you do not use the josh parameter, it will just look for cheap or ncheap options being passed.

 Usage:
 The script loads choices from two lists, cheapeats.txt and notcheapeats.txt.
 It then randomly chooses a place from this list, as long as it hasn't been chosen in the past 5 choices.
-The past 5 picks are stored in the notagain.txt file.
+The past 5 picks are stored in the atethere.txt file.
 The places josh will never let us go are stored in vetolist.txt

 [SCENARIO 1: Josh is coming and we have to eat somewhere cheap]
 >python lunch.py josh cheap